CRE Investors

 Systematic cost management treats real estate as an area for continuous improvement rather than accepting costs as fixed obligations.

-Corporate real estate portfolios face various risks requiring proactive management:
+Corporate real estate portfolios face several risk categories requiring proactive management:

 Risk assessment and mitigation planning should be integrated into portfolio strategy, with specific actions addressing identified vulnerabilities.